 Oats recipes for your body

-The next time you’re plagued with itchy, flaky skin, draw yourself a milk, honey, and oat bath.
+The next time you’re plagued with itchy, flaky skin, draw yourself a bath with milk, honey, and oats.
 Use homemade almond milk and add in your favorite essential oils for an experience that will turn your bathtub into a spa.

-Or, if your face is inflamed or irritated, use oats to calm it down a bit, you can whip up this easy oats recipes with milk, honey, and oatmeal.
-If you don’t use dairy, replace it with warm green tea in both the bath and the mask for a kick of antioxidants that your skin will love.
+Or, if your face is inflamed or irritated, use oats to calm it down a bit, you can whip up this easy oats recipe with milk, honey, and oatmeal.
+If you don’t use dairy, replace it with warm green tea for a kick of antioxidants plus a dose of skin-tightening caffeine.
+Your complexion will thank you.
+We like to swap out the dairy for organic oat milk you can make it yourself.
+You could also add in a spoonful of matcha powder to achieve the same results.

 Our Calming Mask is made with oat powder, clays, and lavender buds to calm redness and irritations on the skin and body.
 Mix with Honey Body Scrub for an incredibly moisturizing, enzyme-rich treatment.